-- Need to keep track of the loop, since its length is growing exponentially; - 2.
-Need a simple way of transforming the loop according to the motion of the punctures.
+- 1. Need to keep track of the loop, since its length is growing exponentially; - 2.
+Need a simple way of transforming the loop according to the trajectories.

 However, simple closed curves are easy objects to manipulate in 2D.
 Since they cannot self-intersect, we can describe them topologically with very few numbers.